 Let’s try to understand the vocabulary of email marketing.
 In this section, we will introduce the basic building blocks of a marketing email.
 We will also discuss their significance for your email marketing campaigns.
-Each of these below paragraphs also contains ways to optimize the corresponding email marketing element.

 The subject line of an email can make or break your email marketing strategy.
 An email recipient reads this text first and decides whether he/she will open the email.
 It is one of the only two things standing between the customer and the email content.